 However, that is to misunderstand what creeds are.
-Their origin is liturgical, coming from the questions put to candidates for baptism as they prepare to be baptised.
+Their origin is liturgical, coming from the questions put to candidates for baptism as they prepared to be plunged - "drowned" - under water to signify and symbolise a new birth.
 They were asked to affirm their faith in God - God as Creator, Redeemer and Sustainer (my words for longer questions).
 From this three-fold format came the creeds as we know them, basic statements of belief that over the early centuries were tweaked many times to reinforce so-called orthodox faith in the face of heresies.
-So they are not meant to be comprehensive, but more simply affirmations of God's drama, played out in Creation, Salvation and Judgment.
+[If you think the Nicene Creed is rather complicated, try reading the Athanasian Creed (actually, neither by Athanasius nor a creed).
+It begins with an "anathema", a statement to the effect that this is the orthodox faith and you risk eternal damnation if you do not believe it.]
+So the creeds began as simple affirmations of God's drama, played out in Creation, Salvation and Judgment.

 Belief and faith.
 A world of difference lies between these two.
 The word 'believe' means assenting to a statement, agreeing with a doctrine.
 But the meaning of 'faith', and what the author of John's gospel meant by 'believe', is commitment to a person, putting one's trust in a person - or, as Marcus Borg put it, "beloving" someone.
 So the great dawning realisation that I have found is that I want to follow the Way of Jesus without being encumbered with a list of doctrines about him, some the product of Paul's Jewish mind in trying to understand how Jesus fulfilled Jewish messianic expectations, and others later developed in answer to and repudiation of so-called heresies in the early centuries of Christianity, when early Christians were still struggling to understand the nature of who Jesus really was.